RWS/dxa-flexible-campaign-content/README.md

 * Support for DXA 2.2 and SDL Tridion Sites 9.0/9.1/9.5
 * Performance improvements
 * Support for 9.1/9.5 Addon Service

+New functionality in v1.3.2:
+* Support for updating existing campaigns with new fields from the campaign

 A complete distribution is found on SDL AppStore:  https://appstore.sdl.com/web-content-management/app/instant-campaign/748/